East Baton Rouge Parish / Greater Baton Rouge Area

 Baton Rouge is Louisiana’s State Capital and boasts the tallest State Capitol building in the U.S. The fact that City, Parish and State government business goes on in Baton Rouge provides for a lot of local revenue, as well as jobs.
 Below is the current State Capitol building and grounds, as well as the architectural gem / The Old State Capitol that served the state until the 1930s.

 Business and industry thrive well in the Baton Rouge area also.
-Major plants and refineries stretch along the river roads on both sides of the river from Baton Rouge to New Orleans.
+Major plants and refineries stretch along the river road on both sides of the river from Baton Rouge to New Orleans.
 The Port of Greater Baton Rouge is the largest inland port in the world and docks barges and ships from all over the globe.
-As well, Baton Rouge offers major medical office facilities and is home to Our Lady of the Lake, Ochsner, Baton Rouge General and Woman’s Hospitals.
+As well, Baton Rouge offers major medical facilities and is home to Our Lady of the Lake, Ochsner, Baton Rouge General and Woman’s Hospitals.

 Education opportunities abound in Baton Rouge with K – 12 public, private and parochial schools, a Community College and 2 Universities.
 Southern University is located north of the city, while Louisiana State University is located near the River Road in town.
 LSU enjoys an athletic following matched by few.
 A member of the Southeastern Conference, all sports are supported avidly, especially championship baseball and football teams.
 Tiger Stadium seats 100,000+ people and it is at or near capacity every home game.
 To LSU’s competitors, the football stadium is known as Death Valley.
 In Baton Rouge, it is fondly known as “the best party in town with 100,000 of your friends”!